YuewenDai/myportfolio/index.md

-<i>As an urban analyst and designer, I've explored a range of fields from city scale to community and architecture scale.
-Check my projects below👇</i>
+<i><b>As an urban analyst and designer, I've explored a range of fields from city scale to community and architecture scale.
+Check my projects below👇</b></i>

 ---